 College tuition doesn't always fit into every budget.
 That's why the SEED (Student Excellence Equals Degree) Scholarship program was started.
-If you attend a Delaware high school, keep your grades up and stay out of trouble, you can go to Delaware Tech or the University of Delaware Associate in Arts Program tuition-free.
+If you attend a Delaware high school, keep your grades up and stay out of trouble, you may be eligible to go to Delaware Tech or the University of Delaware Associate in Arts Program tuition-free.
 To learn more, please visit dtcc.edu.